tyler36/ddev-dbslow/README.md

 ## Starting and stopping

-- `ddev dbslow start`: Start logging slow queries.
+- `ddev dbslow on`: Start logging slow queries.
-- `ddev dbslow stop`: Stop logging slow queries.
+- `ddev dbslow off`: Stop logging slow queries.
 - `ddev dbslow toggle`: Toggle the current state of the logging.
 Ie. OFF => ON, ON => OFF.

 ## Viewing